unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/login-without-popup.md

 ## Step 3: Create the Callback Page

 Then, on the page registered as your `redirectUri`, you will call the `uauth.loginCallback()` function.
 The function should be called upon page load and will  the to exchange the authorization code for access and id tokens and handle any failures along the way.
-Features of this method include:&#x20;
+Features of this method include:

 1. Parses authorization code found in current URI.
 2. Exchanges authorization code for access and id tokens.